 The next 3 hours till lunch were activity hours so the kids would go to their activities and all the counselors would go to teach.
 Or you would take your campers around the activities, get them involved and look after them.

 After lunch, it’s time for more activities.
 It’s very much like school!
-After, all the activities all the kids come back to the cabin or they play outside with the other kids.
+After all the activities all the kids come back to the cabin or play outside with the other kids.
 Every evening there’s an evening activity.

 Did you get much time off?

 When I was at the day camp we got every evening off and weekends!
-No such thing at residential camps!
+No such thing as residential camps!
 You work 24/7 and only get 1 day off a week.
-At my last camp it was the same thing but they gave us an evening off too which was pretty amazing and well used.
-It was all about planning and waiting for post camp travels anyway!
+At my last camp, it was the same thing but they gave us an evening off too which was pretty amazing and well used.
+It was all about planning and waiting for post-camp travels anyway!

 Would you recommend working at a USA Summer Camp to others and why?